-Based on the opinion from the Company's outside law firm and advice from outside tax advisors, the Company has adequately provided for the payment of a possible assessment in its consolidated financial statements.
-The Company believes it has strong defenses to the DOR's notice of proposed assessment and intends to defend this matter.
-The Company has filed a request for protest or administrative appeal with the State of Georgia.
+Based on the opinion from the Company's outside law firm, advice from its outside tax advisors, and the Company's best estimate of a probable outcome, the Company has adequately provided for the payment of any assessment in its consolidated financial statements.
+The Company believes it has strong defenses to the DOR's notice of assessment and intends to defend this matter.
 There can be no assurance that this matter will be resolved in the Company's favor or that the Company will not ultimately be required to make a substantial payment to the Georgia DOR.
-The Company understands that Georgia law and DOR regulations are ambiguous on many of the points at issue in the audit, and litigating and defending the matter in Georgia could be expensive and time-consuming and result in substantial management distraction.
-If the matter were to be resolved in a manner adverse to the Company, it could have a material adverse effect on the Company's consolidated results of operations, financial position, and cash flows.
+The Company understands that litigating and defending the matter in Georgia could be expensive and time-consuming and result in substantial management distraction.
+If the matter were to be resolved in a manner adverse to the Company, it could have a material adverse effect on the Company's consolidated results of operations and financial position.